Pat Sperduto

-Pat Sperduto (born October 14, 1966) is an American football coach and executive.
-He is currently the Director of College Scouting for the Kansas City Chiefs of the National Football League.
+Pasquale Sperduto (born October 14, 1966) is an American football coach and executive.
+He is currently the director of college scouting for the Kansas City Chiefs of the National Football League (NFL).
 Sperduto played his entire three-year Arena career as an active player with Tampa Bay Storm, and was also the final head coach of the Nashville Kats.

 College career

 Sperduto attended the UMass Boston.
 While there, he was both a fullback and linebacker.
-He earned All-New England Conference honors from 1987-1989.
+He earned All-New England Conference honors from 1987 to 1989.